 How Strong Are Rottweilers’ Jaws?

-According to Wag!, Rottweilers are among the ten breeds with the strongest jaws, with a bite strength of 328 psi.
+According to Wag!, Rottweilers are among the ten breeds with the most robust jaws, with a bite strength of 328 psi.
 This bite strength can inflict severe damage.

-Because the bite strength is so strong, proper training and socialization are necessary.
-Rottweilers are active dogs who love being involved with their families lives.
+Because the bite strength is so robust, proper training and socialization are necessary.
+Rottweilers are active dogs who love being involved with their families’ lives.
 A well-trained dog is a better family member and overall companion.